Substance Use Disorders in Older Adults

 Warning signs of substance use disorder

-Below are some of the warning signs of substance use disorder in older adults.
-Signs can include changes in your behavior as well as changes in your mental abilities.
+Below are some warning signs that an older adult may have substance use disorder.
+Signs can include changes in behavior as well as changes in mental abilities.

 Changes in behavior

-- You are not able to make it to the bathroom in time (incontinence).
+- Not being able to make it to the bathroom in time (incontinence).

-- You are having more headaches and dizziness than usual.
+- Having more headaches and dizziness than usual.

-- You begin to ignore and lose touch with your family and friends.
+- Ignoring and losing touch with their family and friends.

 Changes in mental abilities

-- You begin to feel anxious a lot of the time.
+- Feeling anxious a lot of the time.

-- It's hard for you to focus or make decisions.
+- Finding it hard to focus or make decisions.

-- You have mood swings or feel sad or depressed.
+- Having mood swings or feeling sad or depressed.

 Author: Healthwise Staff